Sk0vgaard/openapi-generator-cli_spike/README.md

 ## Development server

+- Run `npm run start` for a development server.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Run `npm run start:prod` for a production server.
+- Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding